-1. Type and Level: Input, key
+Type and Level: Input, Key

+Rationale:

-- 2. Rationale: This indicator is a good measure of the opportunity to obtain employment in fields in which a law degree is required or beneficial.
-The Law Center and all other accredited law schools in the United States report employment data to their accrediting body, the American Bar Association Section of Legal Education and Admissions to the Bar (ABA), using the ABA methodology. - 3.
-Use: The indicator will be used to evaluate the efficiency of the Law Center's career development programs, to make adjustments in services provided, and to facilitate more targeted advising and career counseling. - 4.
-Clarity: None Needed. - 5.
-Data Source, Collection and Reporting: The information is gathered beginning at graduation and continues through the reporting date, using surveys and other approved collection methods as dictated by the ABA. - 6.
-Calculation Methodology: The indicator is calculated by dividing the number of recent graduates who report their status as employed or pursing an LL.M. degree by the total number of recent graduates for whom we have employment data.
-This is a standard calculation for reporting employment data to the ABA. - 7.
-Scope: The indicator is an aggregate figure for all recent graduates.
+This indicator is a good measure of the opportunity to obtain employment in fields in which a law degree is required or beneficial.
+The Law Center and all other accredited law schools in the United States report employment data to their accrediting body, the American Bar Association Section of Legal Education and Admissions to the Bar (ABA), using the ABA methodology.

+The indicator will be used to evaluate the efficiency of the Law Center's career development programs, to adjust in services provided, and to facilitate more targeted advising and career counseling.

+None needed.

+The information is gathered at the beginning of the graduation cycle and continues through the reporting date, using surveys and other approved collection methods as dictated by the ABA.

+The indicator is calculated by dividing the number of recent graduates who report their status as employed or pursuing an LL.M. degree by the total number of recent graduates for whom we have employment data.
+This is a standard calculation for reporting employment data to the ABA.

+The indicator is an aggregate figure for all recent graduates.

+Caveats?
+Limitations or weaknesses?
+Does the source of the data have a bias or agenda?
+No real weaknesses.
+The indicator uses self-reported employment information.

-- 8. Caveats: The indicator uses self-reported employment information. - 9.
-Accuracy, Maintenance, Support: The Law Center collects the data, and is responsible for its analysis and quality. - 10.
+The Law Center collects the data and is responsible for its analysis and quality.

 Responsible Person: The Law Center Director of Career Services collects the data and is responsible for its analysis and quality.
 The information is gathered by the Law Center's Office of Career Services by surveying recent graduates.
 The procedures and processes for this data collection are governed by the ABA.
 The Director of Career Services is: